t-tullis/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+- PropTypes are used to pass data within the app from component to component.
+It's important because it helps catch bugs before they become a problem.
+Also its way to ensure the type of data being passed around.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+- Birth/Mounting, Growth/Updating, and Death/Unmounting.
+To begin you have your class component where the constructor function is called and state data is intialized.
+Render is invoked and JSX elements are transformed into DOM elements and after render, ComponentDidMount will be invoked.
+Then Updating where any new props recieved from a parent, will trigger to the child. setState calls a render by default.
+Then death where the componentWillUnmount is called and the component unmounts.

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+- A Higher Order Component allows us the capability of reusing component logic.
+An HOC is a function that receives a Component as an argument and returns a new component.

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+- you can style components using CSS, Styled Components, or React Bootstrap.
+CSS specificity is easier and gives you more flexibility but more lines of code.
+Styled Components lets you style within the JS file which helps with readability,so you know exactly what you're changing in each component.
+React BootStrap helps you get your project styling up and running, also it's a faster way to style in general.
+Styling maybe limited far as coloring but otherwise it's pretty efficient.

 ## Project Setup